UPES Dehradun BA Admissions 2026

-CUET Syllabus for Commerce Students 2026 - Students appearing for CUET 2026 should review the syllabus for a better understanding of the subject and to score good marks.
+CUET Syllabus 2026 for Commerce Students- The National Testing Agency has published the CUET syllabus for commerce students 2026 on the official website.
+The NTA has also made changes to CUET commerce syllabus 2026, details of which can be checked below.
 The CUET 2026 will be held in three sections - Languages, Domain Subjects (including Commerce), and General Test.
 The main topics of the commerce subject are accountancy, business studies, economics, entrepreneurship, and mathematics.
 Candidates are required to qualify in the CUET exam to be eligible for admissions in central, state, private and other deemed universities across India.The main topics of the CUET commerce subject are accountancy, business studies, economics, entrepreneurship, and mathematics.
 Dive into this article to know more about the CUET 2025 syllabus for commerce students.

 The CUET Syllabus for commerce consists of subjects like business studies, accounting, economics, entrepreneurship, and mathematics, all of which are covered in the CUET course for commerce students.
 Candidates can download the CUET commerce syllabus from the table below.